 That, of course, is only possible if you actually understand how much time that type of project usually takes to complete.
 Run a time tracker for each flat-rate project you complete.
 That data will help you determine the actual value of that project.
 Over time, you can average that data to figure out whether that type of project or service is a real revenue driver or a money pit.

 This is perhaps the most obvious use case for using a time tracker.
 If you’re billing hourly, you need to be as accurate as possible to ensure you’re not cheating yourself on time, or overbilling your clients.
 To that end, the best time tracker for small business hourly projects should also be connected to an automated invoicing tool that calculates the invoice amount based on the rate you’ve agreed to with the client.

-Contracts signed as estimates are where time tracker usage really shines for a small business.
+Online contracts signed as estimates are where time tracker usage really shines for a small business.
 Because the contract is an estimate, you and the client operate under the agreed assumption that it’s possible for the final bill to be higher than or less than the estimate.
-As with an hourly rated job, a time tracker will help you determine exactly how much the final invoice will be.
+As with an hourly rated job, a time tracker will help you determine exactly how much the final online invoice will be.

 What’s more, if the invoice ends up being higher than the estimate, time tracker data is exactly what you need to help clients feel confident that you’re not engaging in shady overbilling practices.
 A good client relationship can help avoid this kind of suspicion even without tracked time, but small business owners should always play it safe and have verifiable data that eliminates this kind of doubt and serve as documented proof should a client refuse to pay an invoice.

 Once you begin tracking time for your projects, you’ll start gathering a body of data that will help uncover the actual cost of each type of project or service you offer.
 For example, if you charge a flat rate of $200 for 1,000-word blog posts, you’ll quickly learn whether you need to adjust that rate upward, and which niches or clients give you the most value for the work.